ciire/ciire.github.io/README.md

 38. Slide the start
 39. Click choose file
 40. Select the video that you want to turn into a GIF
-41. Slide the left bar under timeline to the time you want to start the GIF.
+41. Slide the left bar to the time you want to start the GIF.
 42. Slide the right bar to the time you want to end the GIF.
-43. Click "Continue to Create" button on the bottom.
+43. Click the "Continue to Create" button on the bottom.
 44. Click the black "Download" button on the bottom.
 ### Posting the GIF in your Resume
 45. Go back to your Github repository by searching https://github.com/yourUsername/yourUsername.github.io where yourUsername is your own github username.